ynojima/guideline/source_en/ArchitectureInDetail/DataAccessMyBatis3.rst

  .. warning:: **Specifying fetchSize attribute**

     When a query to return a large amount of data is to be described, an appropriate value should be set in \ ``fetchSize``\  attribute.
-    \ ``fetchSize``\  attribute is the parameter that sets the data records fetched in a single communication, during the communication between JDBC driver and database.
+    \ ``fetchSize``\  is a parameter which specifies data record count to be fetched in a single communication between JDBC driver and database.

-    Default value of JDBC driver is used when \ ``fetchSize``\  attribute is omitted.
+    Note that, "default \ ``fetchSize``\ " can be specified in MyBatis configuration file, in MyBatis3.3.0 and subsequent versions which are supported in terasoluna-gfw-mybatis3 5.1.0.RELEASE.

-    Hence, precaution must be taken, as default value can cause memory exhaustion when JDBC driver fetches all the records.
+    Refer ":ref:`DataAccessMyBatis3HowToUseSettingsDefaultFetchSize`" for details of \ ``fetchSize``\ .